franciscozuccala/RandoName/README.md

 # RandoName
-RandoName is an Android Application developed to get a name randomly between a list of names
+RandoName is an Android Application developed to get a name randomly between a list of names.
+A